The Best Ways To Lower Your Bounce Rate [CRO]

 6. Mind the eyes

-Websites that offer no white space for eyes to rest are sometimes so annoying for the visitor’s eyes that s/he will leave just because of this.
+Websites that offer no white space for eyes to rest are annoying for the visitor’s eyes.

 7. Place search on top